slashben/hadassah-picoctf-2025-writeups/writeups/cryptography/interencdec/README.md

 # interencdec
-This is the write-up for the challenge "New Caesar" from PicoCTF 2021 cryptography.
+This is the write-up for the challenge "interencdec" from PicoCTF 2024 cryptography.
 # The challenge
 Description
 Can you get the real meaning from this file.